Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Coffee (one small cup maximum, never on an empty stomach)

-- Alcohol (especially spirits, red wine, and beer)
+- Alcohol (especially spirits, red wine, beer)

 - Sour fruit juices (orange, grapefruit, tomato)